 Note about the following two stages: Retention and Advocacy stages were optional in previous business models.
 Nevertheless, the increase in online purchases makes these stages as significant as the others.

 Read about the customer value journey and what it is.

 At this point, you already have a new customer – Congratulations!
 All that planning and asset building is paying off when they get to this phase.
 The journey refers to the consumer’s path from initial awareness to making a purchase, and in this phase, they have decided to navigate their purchase journey with you.
 But don’t assume it’s a done deal.

-Retention includes keeping customers happy with a relationship management/customer success team to stop customers from leaving and take as many as possible to the next and final stage – make them so loyal to your brand that they want to advocate for your product and/or service.
+Retention includes keeping customers happy with a relationship management/customer success team to stop them from leaving and take them as many as possible to the next and final stage – make them so loyal to your brand that they want to advocate for your product and/or service.

 What consumers are doing: Depending on your business model, customers are taking advantage of this moment to buy your products online, with a physical retailer, or are booking a service they plan to experience soon.

 Once they have the product or service as a part of their consumer journey, they will start to implement their purchase and if they go through the phase successfully, you will earn their customer loyalty.

 Most organizations acknowledge the benefits of word-of-mouth (WOM).
 However, few companies commit to a plan for boosting customer advocacy.
 Encouraging each customer to share reviews or opinions can take time and money.
 Reaching out to influencers or guest bloggers is an effective alternative to traditional word-of-mouth.

-Enthusiastic customers are more likely to recommend your brand and products to a friend, which for many can be a deal-breaker for many as it enhances the entire customer journey.
+Enthusiastic customers are more likely to recommend your brand and products to a friend, which can be a deal-breaker for many as it enhances the entire customer journey.